Ten highlights of French Cuisine

 The French have a very special relationship with food.
 The country is home to some of the world’s best wines, cheeses and fresh produce.
 Its long list of illustrious chefs takes cooking to a heavenly level.
 And of course, France is the home of the ultimate culinary accolade: the Michelin star.

-We present 10 of the best in French cuisine.
+We present 10 of the best in French cuisine and review the latest Michelin list.

 1. The King of Vin